 fables.
 Then we talked about them after we finished and I really

 liked that part.
 This was more fun than regular school because I

 Technology-minded kids can master the latest software.
 Future scientists can study chemistry or learn about space.
 Artistic children can attend theater workshops, play musical instruments, or learn to paint.
 Young athletes will improve their abilities at our fast-paced sports camps.

 We also offer academic help for kids to improve their reading, math, and writing skills without the stress of grades or homework.
 State-certified instructors teach all of our academic courses, so you can feel confident about the education your child receives.

 No prior Lego or programming experience is required.
-Students will be taught everything they need to know during class.
+Students are taught everything they need to know during class.
 Students will work in teams of two.
 Friends are welcome to sign up together and can be partners.

-Parents or guardians are responsible for transporting children to and from Moraine Valley.
-They should be dropped off no more than 10 minutes before a class begins and picked up promptly at the classroom no earlier than 10 minutes before a class ends.
+Parents or guardians should drop off the children no more than 10 minutes before a class begins and picked up promptly at the classroom no earlier than 10 minutes before a class ends.
 Children are not to be left unattended on campus.

 We reserve the right to dismiss students who are unable or unwilling to conform to an instructor's rules.
 These programs are not designed to provide assistance for children with severe learning disabilities, emotional or behavioral problems, or delayed cognitive development.
 Parents are advised to consult with their local school personnel or their pediatrician for special assistance.

 It is the parent's responsibility to drop a child's course at least three calendar days (9 a.m.-5 p.m.) prior to the start of the class to receive a full refund.
 Classes dropped less than three days before the start of the class will receive no refund.
 No-shows do not constitute a cancellation.
 No credit may be used toward another section for missed classes.